-- holidays taken during term time - "looking after" elderly relative/brother/sister, cat/dog, etc e) Unauthorised absence from school
+- holidays taken during term time - "looking after" elderly relative/brother/sister, cat/dog, etc e) Unauthorised absence from school the school is not satisfied with the reasons given for the absence.
+These are considered an offence by the parent.

 See Appendix C for further examples.